 First, it’s important to understand that the benefits offered by plans at the same metal level can vary significantly from one plan to another.
 All plans must include the ten essential benefits (although pediatric dental works a bit differently from the other nine).
 But they can provide that coverage with very different specifics for the benefits.

-In order to be designated Silver, a plan’s actuarial value (AV) must be between 66 and 72 percent (this range in and of itself is part of the reason for pricing variations; a plan that provides 72 percent AV is likely going to be more expensive than a plan with 66 percent AV, but they’re both Slver plans).
+In order to be designated Silver, a plan’s actuarial value (AV) must be between 66% and 72% (this range in and of itself is part of the reason for pricing variations; a plan that provides 72% AV is likely going to be more expensive than a plan with 66% AV, but they’re both Slver plans).
 That indicates the percentage of average costs that the plan will cover – but that’s across the entire enrolled population.

 A person who is very healthy and uses very little in services might end up paying the bulk of her own expenses during the year, via copays and her deductible.
 On the other hand, a person with a serious health condition might end up with 99% of her costs covered by the plan, since her deductible and maximum out-of-pocket might pale in comparison with the amount that the insurer pays after the out-of-pocket maximum is met.

 The other metal levels have AVs in the range of 60% (Bronze), 80% (Gold), and 90% (Platinum).
 But carriers can structure their plans however they like, as long as they conform to the AV requirements and any other applicable mandates – like the inclusion of essential health benefits, for example.

 Secondly, prices will vary by location.
 Even within a state, healthcare may well be more expensive in one city than in another, depending on cost-of-living and what doctors and hospitals in that town charge.